 In Mathew 14, we read the account of the Apostle Peter’s failed attempt to walk on water.
 After Jesus pulled Peter out of the water, the Lord said “You of little faith, why did you doubt.”

 Many believe Peter failed simply because he needed “more” faith.
 But was this actually the case?
-Did Peter need more faith or was their something else more sinister at work here?
+Did Peter need more faith or was there something else more sinister at work here?

 What does oligopistos mean?